 Sous chef Szymon Sierant (26) from Poland prepared Arakataka’s stockfish dish in their food bar, which is where you will find it on the menu this week.
 Arakataka is a casual restaurant with a great value-for-money set menu (you can also order à la carte) focused on Nordic produce.
 While it’s recommended to book a table in the restaurant, you can always drop by the food bar without a reservation.

 – This is deep-fried puff pastry with stockfish, söl (Icelandic seaweed) mayo, fermented lemon zest, cornflower, and sea lettuce.
 On the side is a pesto made with ramson and more fermented lemon, Sierant explains.

-I consulted the sommelier and ordered a glass of Grüner Veltliner from Nikolaihof as a green and acidic contrast to the rich dish.
-I quickly realized, though, that the dish was well-balanced too.
+I quickly realized that the dish was very well-balanced.
 This is like an upgraded, Nordic-style, bolinho de bacalhau – except it’s made with unsalted stockfish.
 Yes, it’s savory, with a creamy inside and crispy outside as you would expect, but the topping of söl mayo, fermented lemon zest, and sea salad gives it a freshness, which is even further enhanced when you dip it into the tangy ramson pesto.

 If you’re seated in the restaurant, stockfish is also part of the regular menu, but only as a snack together with bottarga and a mix of butter and Nýr.
 However, you can always ask to get this dish from the food bar as an extra course.